puppetlabs/bolt/pre-docs/bolt_configure_orchestrator.md

 run arbitrary commands and upload files as a super-user.
 In the PE console, click Access control > User roles.

 #.
+Make sure the bolt task is installed in the `production` environment on the
+   master.
+#.
 From the list of user roles, click the one you want to have Bolt task
    permissions.
 #.
 On the Permissions tab, in the Type box, select Tasks.
 #.
-For Permission, select Run tasks, and then select bolt from the Object list.
+For Permission, select Run tasks, and then select `bolt` from the Object list.
 #.
 Click Add permission, and then commit the change.
+#.
+You may uninstall the `bolt` module from the production environment if you
+   only want to use it in other environments after granting permissions.

 ## Adjust the orchestrator configuration files